nhunimuni/ryongrevamp/README.md

 # ryongrevamp

-This is an uni-project in the 5th semester.
+This is an uni-project in the 5th semester (BS Media Programming).
 For this project i decided to create a static website of a vegan restaurant called Ryong.
 At that time, their web presence wasn't as developed as today.
-Thus i wanted to revamp their website, to match their image.
+Thus i wanted to revamp the website, to match teir image.
 In this course, the main focus was to expand our Frontend-Skills.
 The task description is seen below (it's in german tho).

 ------------------------------
 BEM Schreibweise https://cssguidelin.es/#bem-like-naming